RafilAlam/Inverse-Kinematics/README.md

 # 🦿 2D IK Leg Simulator
 🧠 **Simulating Biomechanics with Code**
 > A real-time inverse kinematics simulation built using **Python and Pygame**, where a 2-joint leg dynamically follows the mouse cursor.
-It visualizes how a thigh and calf might bend naturally toward a target position — a foundational concept in animation, robotics, and biomechanics.
+It visualizes how a thigh and calf might bend naturally toward a target position — a foundational concept in procedural animation, robotics, and biomechanics.

 ---